What is Vulnerability Assessment ?

 5. Mobile Application Vulnerability Assessment

-Mobile application vulnerability assessments are focused on evaluating security risks in mobile apps, such as iOS and Android applications.
-These assessments often look for vulnerabilities that could compromise user data, such as insecure data storage, improper encryption, or weak authentication.
+Mobile application vulnerability assessments are all about checking the security risks in mobile apps, including those for iOS and Android.
+These evaluations typically hunt for weaknesses that might put user data at risk, like insecure data storage, poor encryption, or flimsy authentication.

 Common tools: MobSF, AppScan, TestFairy.